Skip to content

 Language access is more than translation.
 It is a right and a resource, and a critical tool for learning.

-Federal rollbacks eliminating agency guidance on interpretation and translation strip away critical protections and send a dangerous message: that immigrant families and English Learners are less entitled to belonging, dignity, and opportunity in public schools.
+Recent federal rollbacks—eliminating agency guidance on interpretation and translation—strip away essential protections and send a dangerous signal: that immigrant families and English Learners are less deserving of dignity, belonging, and opportunity in our public schools.

 1. Families lose access to critical school communication.